bond-anton/BDSpace/README.md

 ## Installation

-Space depends on numpy and [Quaternions](https://github.com/bond-anton/Quaternions) packages only.
+Space depends on numpy and [BDQuaternions](https://github.com/bond-anton/BDQuaternions) packages only.
 It is compatible with Python 2 and Python 3.

-To install Space in the root directory of Space distribution run
+To install BDSpace run
 ```shell
 python setup.py install
 ```